thepetk/double-zero-seven/skeleton/template-card-techdocs/app/docs/common/index.md

-# AI Software Template
+# Agentic AI Framework Template

-This AI Software Template can be used to create a new source code repository and a new GitOps deployment repository for a sed.edit.APP_DISPLAY_NAME.
+This Agentic AI Framework Template can be used to create a new source code repository and a new GitOps deployment repository for a sed.edit.APP_DISPLAY_NAME.

 As a user you will be able to customize each section of the template, such as: